english-blog/english-blog.github.io/_posts/2020-02-02-division-by-fraction.md

 Please ignore the shape and size of the objects.
 Just count the numbers.

 When we divide a number, we are not just grouping the numbers.
-We split the numbers first and then group them.
+We split the numbers first and then grouped them.
 So, the number increases (multiplied).

 Let us see what happens when we invert the fraction and multiply?.